prasoond/Bank/ReadMe.md

 ## FLOW OF PROGRAM EXECUTION
- a) web.xml is the starting point server initialy search for the request("/" initially) in the web.xml.
+ 1. web.xml is the starting point server initialy search for the request("/" initially) in the web.xml.
- b) The url pattern will be matched and the servlet with the specified name will be searched("spring" here).
+ 2. The url pattern will be matched and the servlet with the specified name will be searched("spring" here).
- c) Execution goes to the servlet with name where we give our servlet class in web.xml ("dispatcherServlet class" here).
+ 3. Execution goes to the servlet with name where we give our servlet class in web.xml ("dispatcherServlet class" here).
- d) dispatcherServlet class sends the execution to spring-servlet.xml where we give the base package name("com.bank").
+ 4. dispatcherServlet class sends the execution to spring-servlet.xml where we give the base package name("com.bank").
- e) The dispatcherServlet class search for controller classes for every request and search the class handling the request.
+ 5. The dispatcherServlet class search for controller classes for every request and search the class handling the request. package=com.bank.controller
-    package=com.bank.controller
- f) Controller class can be mady by using annotation @controller(import the related package)
+ 6. Controller class can be mady by using annotation @controller(import the related package)
- g) Controller class is handling all the Http Requests and sending the to AppDao Class through a service class called AppService.
+ 7. Controller class is handling all the Http Requests and sending the to AppDao Class through a service class called AppService.
- h) In AppDao class all the JDBC related code is present.
+ 8. In AppDao class all the JDBC related code is present.

 ## Minimum Requirments